pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 GABARITO: C

-Item.
 12. Based on the text above, decide which of the statements below is correct.

 A The opposite of "former" (R.5) in this particular context is current.
 B In "it includes" (R.14), "it" refers to "evidence" (R.13).